zumasys/docs/site/jbase/jbc/enter/README.md

 Use **ENTER** to execute any type of program.

-If the program which contains the **ENTER** command (the current program) was called from a JCL program, and the program for execution (the target program) is another jBASE BASIC program, control will return to the original JCL program when the target program terminates.
-If the target program is a JCL program, control will return to the command shell when the JCL program terminates.
+If the program which contains the **ENTER** command (the current program) was called from a jCL program, and the program for execution (the target program) is another jBASE BASIC program, control will return to the original jCL program when the target program terminates.
+If the target program is a jCL program, control will return to the command shell when the jCL program terminates.

 An example is as follows: